goharbor/harbor/docs/installation_guide_ova.md

 Harbor always tries to generate a self-signed certificate based on its FQDN.
 Therefore, its IP address must have a FQDN associated with it in the DNS server.
 If Harbor cannot resolve its IP address to a FQDN, it generates the self-signed certificate using its IP address.
 In this case, Harbor can only be accessed by IP address.

-If Harbor's IP address or FQDN is changed, the self-signed certificate will be re-generated.
+When Harbor's IP address or FQDN is changed, the self-signed certificate will be re-generated.
 However, since the certificate of Harbor's own CA does not change, no certificate update is needed in the Docker client or VCH.

 Harbor's self-generated certificate can be replaced by supplying a certificate signed by other CAs in OVA's settings.